 For more precise directions on how to prepare chaga, see my page on reishi.
 When done, strain and cool the mushrooms enough to squeeze the liquid out of them.
-You can ferment these grounds or soak them in vinegar or give them to an herbalist/brewer friend who will.
+You can ferment these grounds or further extract them by soaking them in vinegar or give them to an herbalist/brewer friend who will do either one.
 Until then, covered in water, will keep in the fridge for many months.

 Most mushrooms are "here today; gone tomorrow."
 Not chaga.
 It grows only about a couple cubic inches a year (see photos here).
 Mushrooms are the "fruit" of fungi in that they are the way fungi spread their "seeds," i.e., their spores.
 Chaga, on the other hand, is the herniated mycelium, i.e., the body of the fungus itself, popping out of the tree, along with the heartwood its been eating.
 In other words, chaga is a canker rot, an infection that eventually kills the tree and itself.

 Just because chaga is apparently a parasite doesn't mean that it's "bad," nor does removing the relatively small exposed portion do anything to stop it from growing. don't know whether it's better for the Earth to harvest chaga or to leave it alone, but I do know that whatever chaga I pick is taking many years to grow.
 Paul Stamets speculates that the exposed wood you leave can be attacked by insects, so it's preferable to buy cultivated chaga mycelium like his.
 But as far as I know, there's no evidence that chaga mycelium is medicinal.
 And there are apparently tons of chaga in northern woods, so like ramps, there's little danger of running out anytime soon.
 Besides, the impact of chaga harvesting, even commercially, is nothing compared to the impact of agriculture.

 All that said, I think the best policy is just to try and make the most of the chaga you use.
 Given it's looks and value, I like to call it "black gold."
 My friend uses it to start fires for Native American sweat lodge ceremonies.